LafeLabs/pibrary/bookofgeometron/scrolls/organicmedia.md

 **Everything is physical.** This is almost a circular statement.
 What does it mean for a thing to be “not physical”?
 This is a statement of belief.
-We emph<span>believe</span> that the idea of information which is not physical is meaningless.
+We *believe* that the idea of information which is not physical is meaningless.
 All information has a physical manifestation, be it charge on a transistor or bumps on a CD.
 This law is important as a vocal rejection of any theory of how machines works